Ages 11-15

 Each audio recording is played twice in the Listening section, so students have a chance to listen again and check their answers.
 Each task begins with a helpful example to demonstrate to students what they have to do.

-Take Our Practice Listening Test
+Take Our Listening sample items

 Familiarize yourself with the question types.